eficode-academy/github-actions-katas/labs/01-hello-world-pipeline.md

 ## Results

-You should see something like this in the logs of Github Actions: (Note: The logs can be a bit hard to find the first time :-), but give it a shot)
+You should see something like this in the logs of Github Actions: (Note: The logs can be a bit hard to find the first time, but give it a shot)

 ```bash
 #!/bin/sh -eo pipefail